-20% Participation in lectures, project lab work, lab visits, and field trips
+20%: Participation in lectures, project lab work, lab visits, and field trips

 Because of the unique nature of this study abroad program, engaged participation in all program activities is critical to allow for learning.
 Therefore, students are expected to attend all program activities and actively participate.
-As a general rule, please note that being present is not the same as participating.
+Please note that being present is not the same as participating as a general rule.

-30% Study log
+40%: Study log

-You will be given a dedicated logbook.
+You will use a digital logbook.
 Keep a record of all your experiences in the logbook during the program.
-You should include lecture notes, lab results, field trip notes, data from readings, cultural observations, opinions on the engineering topics, and reflections on experiences.
+You may include lecture notes, lab results, field trip notes, referred materials, cultural observations, and reflections on experiences.
 This information will be used for your final report and presentation preparation.
-At certain points during the program, you may be asked to include specific information in your study log (e.g., response to a question posed by the program director).
-Your logbook will be collected and graded for completion before the final presentation.
-Students should plan to fill 5-10 pages of their notebook each week to receive full points.
+At certain points during the program, you may be asked to include specific information in your study log (e.g., a response to a question posed by the program director).
+Your logbook will be reviewed every day.

-20% Reports from three hands-on-laboratories
+20%: Reports from three hands-on-laboratories